Power of American Natives: Background and release

+The soon-to-be-famous pan flute sound on "Power of American Natives" was found completely by chance.
+El Mar has told, "I was like, wow, this is great.
+And I was looking at Dag and he said, 'Yeah let's go for this, let's go for this.'
+And so we played the melody.
+We put it together and then there was this melody.
+So it was one of those things where you had really to suffer to find the right thing, you know, that was missing in the track."
+The success of the track was unexpected, but the record company had high hopes and it got a lot of feedback from DJs, earning the duo their first gold disc for 250 000 singles sold in Germany.
+Dance 2 Trance and Rocco performed it on TV-shows, such as TOTP in the UK, where "Power of American Natives" reached number 25 on the UK Singles Chart.

 Critical reception

 In his weekly UK chart commentary, James Masterton wrote, "Another dance hit that crosses over having finally been released, this could well make a big impact on the chart in future having already picked up a great deal of radio airplay even before its release, which probably prompted this relatively strong new entry."
 Andy Beevers from Music Week named it Pick of the Week in the category of Dance and gave the song three out of five, describing it as a "trancey tribute to American Indians".
 He added that "with its nice pan pipe samples and exclusive UK remix by Jam & Spoon, it is now getting plenty of club exposure here and should sell well."

 Kris Needs from NME wrote, "These two must have an American fixation — their last single was called 'Hello San Francisco' and now comes a (rather noisily) voiced tribute to the American Indian.
 Make for the Ethno Instrumental Mix where pipes parp and the trance quotient gets an erection which could blow Tonto's loincloth clean out of the window."
 On the album review, Needs praised it as "perfect hi-tech dance-pop" with "raucous vocal", concluding, "It sounds as good banging out of the radio as it does shaking a dancefloor."
 James Hamilton from the Record Mirror Dance Update named "Power of American Natives" an "Andean pan-pipes tootled trancey Hi-NRG galloper" in his weekly dance column.